Is your body-mind really doing a job or just you doing a job?

 For him, agriculture was the most precious of arts.

-When you know your bond with your family, you can become great at what you do.
+When we know our bond with our family, we can become great at what we do.

 One simple example is Henry Ford.

-At least you are familiar with Mercedes Benz to remember him.
+At least we are familiar with Mercedes Benz to remember him.

-As the finest innovator of all time, Henry Ford used assembly line technology and made the automobile affordable to the masses.
+As the finest innovator of all time, Henry Ford used assembly line technology and made the automobile affordable to the mass population.

-He kept family bonds together, many families were unable to afford a family car back then, he made it possible.
+He kept family bonds together as many families were unable to afford a family car back then, he made it possible.

-He not only changed the world of transportation but also the strength of family bond forever.
+He not only changed the world of transportation but also elevated the strength of family bond forever.

 Karl Benz was a great inventor and Henry Ford was a great innovator.